nilomr/wytham-maps/README.md

 2. Open the `01_gtit_maps.Rproj` file.
 The `renv` package will be automatically installed if it isn't already.

 3. In your R console, type `renv::restore(lockfile = "renv.lock")`.
-This will install **the project's R dependencies** — you might still need to manually fix some unresolved system dependencies.
+This will install **the project's R dependencies**/ — you might still need to manually fix some unresolved system dependencies.

 4. Open and run the `0.1.0_nmr-wytham-map.Rmd` notebook